-- Test of detail: We compared the carrying amount of the intra-group receivable with the respective net asset values of the counterparty (the intra-group related party), to identify whether the remaining net asset values of the counterparty are sufficient to repay the intra-group receivable. - Forecast review: We reviewed the counterparty (the intra-group related party) forecasts, to identify whether it is appropriate to consider it likely that sufficient cash will be generated to allow the repayment of the debt, when it falls due. - Assessing transparency: We critically assessed the adequacy of the Company's disclosures in respect of the intragroup receivables.
+- Test of detail: We compared the carrying amount of the intra-group receivable with the respective net asset values of the counterparty (the intra-group related party), to identify whether the remaining net asset values of the counterparty are sufficient to repay the intra-group receivable. - Forecast review: We reviewed the counterparty (the intra-group related party) forecasts, to consider whether it is likely that sufficient cash will be generated to allow the repayment of the debt, when it falls due. - Assessing transparency: We critically assessed the adequacy of the Company's disclosures in respect of the intragroup receivables.

-Our application of materiality and an overview of the scope of our audit
+3 Our application of materiality and an overview of the scope of our audit

-Materiality for the financial statements as a whole was set at £32m (2021: £31m), determined with reference to a benchmark of total assets (of which it represents 0.8% (2021: 0.8%)).
+Materiality for the financial statements as a whole was set at £35m (2022: £32m), determined with reference to a benchmark of total assets (of which it represents 0.7% (2022: 0.8%)).